ephraim64/ephraim64/README.md

 - 👋 Hi, I’m @ephraim_tetteh
-- 👀 I’m interested in coding and developing
+- 👀 I’m love coding and developing
-- 🌱 I’m currently learning machine learning and ethical hacking
+- 🌱 I’m a full stack software developer and a machine learning engineer
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me tettehephraim.64@gmail.com